learnbyexample/Command-line-text-processing/ruby_one_liners.md

 $ echo 'a b c d' | ruby -lane 'print $F.values_at(0,-1,2) * " "'
 a d c

-$ # start and number of elements needed
+$ # starting index and number of elements needed
 $ echo 'a b c d' | ruby -lane 'print $F[0,2] * " "'
 a b